COREN moves to produce functional Engineers from classrooms

 By Dennis Agbo

-In a third leg of Train-the trainers’ workshop for the implementation of outcome-based education in Engineering programmes, for lectures in the universities in South east, in Enugu, Registrar of COREN, Engr.
+In the third leg of Train-the trainers’ workshop for the implementation of outcome-based education in Engineering programmes, for lectures in the universities in Southeast, in Enugu, Registrar of COREN, Engr.
 Prof. Joseph Odigure said that they want to see a situation where graduates from the universities, polytechnics and Technical Colleges graduate with the right competencies required by the labour market.

 “We want to see Engineers that understand the market requirements, that are more innovative, skilled in their particular areas and will be able to compete effectively in the global market,” Odigure said.

-In practical terms, Odigure disclosed that COREN has set up strategies such as situations where the universities could collaborate with various industries and Small Scale Enterprises within their region to build relationship with stakeholder in the industry, including the skilled artisans to become participants in the training, providing laboratory services to tertiary institutions.
+In practical terms, Odigure disclosed that COREN has set up strategies such as situations where the universities could collaborate with various industries and Small Scale Enterprises within their region to build relationships with stakeholders in the industry, including the skilled artisans to become participants in the training, providing laboratory services to tertiary institutions.

 “In other words, we are saying, if the university can even develop an MoU with these people, or go on its own to establish small scale industry within the university, we would have gone a long way in exposing our Nigerian graduates and make them acquire at least one skill before they graduate from the universities,” Odigure further explained.

-Chairman of the Education and Training Committee of COREN and Deputy Vice Chancellor of Ahmadu Bello University, ABU Zaria, Prof Abubakar Sadiq said that the quality of Nigeria graduates was so low that they don’t have hands-on skills and are not employable.
+Chairman of the Education and Training Committee of COREN and Deputy Vice-Chancellor of Ahmadu Bello University, ABU Zaria, Prof Abubakar Sadiq said that the quality of Nigerian graduates was so low that they don’t have hands-on skills and are not employable.

-The Dean, faculty of Engineering University of Nigeria Nsukka, UNN, Prof. Emeka Obe said that what COREN was doing was not only to make the engineering graduates employable, but to also make them employers of labour.
+The Dean, Faculty of the Engineering University of Nigeria Nsukka, UNN, Prof. Emeka Obe said that what COREN was doing was not only to make the engineering graduates employable but to also make them employers of labour.

 On the implementation of the outcome of the workshop, Obe said that all stakeholders would have to join hands, noting that the outcome-based education does not necessarily have to be for engineering alone, but for every other profession and learning.